Italy's first Ebola patient is stable and being treated in Rome

 ROME Italy's first Ebola patient is in stable condition in Rome after arriving on Tuesday from Sierra Leone where he contracted the disease while treating the sick there, his doctor said.

-The man, a 50-year-old Sicilian doctor whose name was not given, was working for the Italian humanitarian organization Emergency in one of the countries hardest hit by the virus.
+The man, a 50-year-old Sicilian doctor whose name was not given, was working for the Italian humanitarian organisation Emergency in one of the countries hardest hit by the virus.

 He will be treated with an experimental drug administered to other Ebola patients in Europe and the United States, but which has never been used in Italy before, said Dr Emanuele Nicastri, who did not name the drug.